Early orthodontic evaluation and treatment can help you get your children off to a great start with their oral health.

 Most of the time, Phase I treatment is done in preparation for Phase II treatment.
 So in short, yes: it is quite likely that your child will eventually need full braces.

 However, early treatment can make future orthodontic treatment go much more smoothly and efficiently.
-It can help to regulate the width of the upper and lower dental arches, create space for permanent teeth to erupt correctly, prevent the need to extract permanent teeth, reduce likelihood of impacted permanent teeth, correct thumb-sucking habits, and help eliminate abnormal speech or swallowing problems.
+It can help to regulate the width of the upper and lower dental arches, create space for permanent teeth to erupt correctly, prevent the need to extract permanent teeth, reduce the likelihood of impacted permanent teeth, correct thumb-sucking habits, and help eliminate abnormal speech or swallowing problems.

 Essentially, Phase I treatment can help make Phase II treatment easier on your child in the long run.

 There are many reasons that a child may need orthodontic treatment at an early age, and early phase treatment may also reduce or prevent the need for more invasive treatment when your child is older.

 When treatment is initiated at a young age, your child's orthodontist can make efforts to guide the growth of the jaw (Dentofacial Orthopedics) and the emerging permanent teeth.

 All of the following issues may be treated with early (phase I) orthodontics: